Skip to main content

 The verification process for a new account holder is thorough, and Swan provides a streamlined process through which each account holder proves they're who they claim to be.

 Account holders can access their account immediately after creation.
-However, while the verification is in progress, there are limitations on the account.
+However, while account holder verification is in progress, there are limitations on the account.
 IBANs might be issued before limitations are removed from the account.
-Learn more in IBAN issuing.

 1. Onboarding: Process is finalized for either an individual or a company, which creates a user, an account holder, an account, and an account membership linking the user to the account.